dr-skot/json-stash/README.md

 }];
 ```

-Note that `save` must return data that can be serialized and deserialized with `JSON.stringify/parse`.

-If your object can contain other objects, you'll also need to define a `load` function.
-The load function takes
-two arguments:
-- `data`: the value returned by `save`
-- `existing?`: an existing object to populate, or `undefined`

-The first time `load` is called,
+This works great if your data is an array of primitive values.
+If the data might contain objects, though, you'll need to
+provide a `load` function that takes an optional `existing` parameter.

+To support circular references, `unstash` may need to call `load` twice.
+On the first call,
 - `data` may contain unresolved object placeholders
 - `existing` will be undefined, and `load` should return a new object

-If there were unresolved placeholders the first time, `load` will be called a second time:
+*If* there were unresolved placeholders the first time, `load` will be called a second time:
 - `data` will have all its placeholders resolved
 - `existing` will contain the object returned by the first call, and `load` should repopulate it with the new data

-This double-pass approach is necessary to handle circular references.

 To illustrate, here are the built-in serializers for `Map` and `Set`: